 The twins were crafted around 3,500 years ago each from a single piece of more than 200 tons of Aswan red granite, similar in colour to the sarcophagi in Grant’s Tomb.

-Following their repositioning cruise down the Nile thousands of years ago, their second purpose was to honour the rogue Marc Antony; others claim Caesar Augustus; more others, Julius Caesar.
+Following their repositioning cruise down the Nile thousands of years later, their second purpose was to honour Caesar Augustus,; others claim the rogue Marc Antony; more others, Julius Caesar.
 Who knew?

 Then, about 140 years ago, with much hoo-ha, one was moved from Egypt to New York where it was re-erected in Central Park.
 Large crowds gathered.
 Commemorative objects were created.
 It was a big tsimmes.